eveningwater/ew-responsive-store/README.md

 ## Usage

-### 1. Basic Usage
+### 1. Vue.js Usage

-The core of the `ew-responsive-store` package exports two methods: `parseStr` and `useStorage`.
+The core of the `ew-responsive-store` package exports `useStorage` for Vue.js applications.
 The `useStorage` method is used to make session storage data reactive.

 #### Basic Values